-Minnesota offers some funding assistance through a tax deduction program.
+Minnesota offers some funding assistance through a tax deduction program to help with costs related to instruction, field trips, and parental time.
 You may also be interested in checking out the Minnesota Homeschoolers’ Alliance, Home School Legal Defense Association – Minnesota, the Minnesota Department of Education’s Homeschooling page, and Minnesota Association of Christian Home Educators.

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Michigan.
-Read more about the requirements for homeschooling and get tips from HSLDA here.
-Note that homeschoolers may be eligible to receive limited tax exemptions from the State of Minnesota to cover costs related to instruction, field trips, and parental time.
-Additionally, Minnesota homeschoolers may be eligible to participate in activities at local public schools, or enroll in online classes at the Michigan Virtual School.
+Read more about the requirements for homeschooling and get tips from HSLDA.

 For additional information about school choice in Minnesota visit these resources:

-Minnesota will celebrate National School Choice Week 2022 with 390 events and activities across the state.
+Minnesota celebrated National School Choice Week 2022 with 390 events and activities across the state.
 Click the button below to learn more about school choice in Minnesota.

 "*" indicates required fields